traveltime-dev/traveltime-benchmarks/README.md

 ### Supported Countries

-- Supported locations for normal requests are listed in the `locations/locations_data.json` file.
+- Supported locations for normal requests are listed in the `locations/locations_data.csv` file.
-- Supported locations for proto requests are listed in the `locations/proto_locations_data.json` file.
+- Supported locations for proto requests are listed in the `locations/proto_locations_data.csv` file.

-If you want to add a new location, simply append the json files.
+If you want to add a new location, simply append the csv files.

 **NOTE 1:** When adding a new proto location, please specify the ISO2 country code in the beginning, like it's done everywhere else.
 It's neccessary for the request.
 Example: 'GB/London'.